poldham/minimal-mistakes/_pages/about.md

 morning and is the animating principle behind what we do.

 Most of the work we do is intended to inform policy decision-making.
-We mainly focus on research that informs;
+We mainly focus on research that informs:

 - [The United Nations Convention on Biological Diversity](https://www.cbd.int/)
 - The Nagoya Protocol on Access to Genetic Resources and Fair and Equitable